 2001 - PLAY OFF CHAMPIONS

-Loughborough basketball’s elite men‘s and women’s squads engage in an intense practice schedule; practicing four times a week in addition to workouts aimed at developing position specific skills as well as strength and conditioning.
-Our sports science and analysis team utilizes all of the University’s world-class sports facilities to help create a complete programme; including three basketball courts, an extensive performance gym, Olympic-sized swimming pool and an elite athletics centre.
+Loughborough basketball’s elite men‘s and women’s squads engage in an intense practice schedule; practising four times a week in addition to workouts to develop position-specific skills and strength and conditioning.
+Our sports science and analysis team utilises the University’s world-class sports facilities to help create a complete programme; including three basketball courts, an extensive performance gym, an Olympic-sized swimming pool and an elite athletics centre.

 Loughborough Riders Men compete in Basketball England NBL Division One alongside BUCS Premier competition.
 The team claimed the NBL Division One title in 2017 in just their second season in the league, now in entering their fifth year in the topflight non-franchise league.
-Loughborough have dominated the BUCS Premier in recent years, with four consecutive BUCS gold medals and five finals in the last seven years, and 11 University Champions in total dating back to the 1950s.
-Outside the performance part of the programme Men’s basketball features 3 BUCS team, a Development Squad and great Intramural leagues.
+Loughborough has dominated the BUCS Premier in recent years, with four consecutive BUCS gold medals and five finals in the last seven years, and 11 University Champions in total dating back to the 1950s.
+Outside the performance part of the programme, Men’s basketball features 3 BUCS teams, a Development Squad and great Intramural leagues.

-Loughborough Women’s basketball programme contains three teams competing in BUCS Premier with the top team representing the Leicester Riders in the Women’s British Basketball League (WBBL).
+Loughborough Women’s basketball programme contains three teams competing in BUCS Premier, with the top team representing the Leicester Riders in the Women’s British Basketball League (WBBL).
 The WBBL includes several colligate graduates from the US and many international players.
-The club has had many successes such as winning three BUCS Championship titles (2013,2015,2017), and winning the WBBL trophy for the last three years (2018, 2019, 2020).
-The club has not only grown in its level of competition, but alongside the elite parts of the programme, intramural basketball and recreational sessions allow any level of player to enjoy the game alongside their studies.
+The club has had many successes, such as winning three BUCS Championship titles (2013,2015,2017), and winning the WBBL trophy in 2018, 2019 and 2020.
+The club has not only grown in its level of competition but alongside the elite parts of the programme, intramural basketball and recreational sessions allow any level of player to enjoy the game alongside their studies.

-The Loughborough Basketball programme continues to produce both men’s and women’s players that go onto professional contracts and playing at an international level.
-For the Women’s team the most notable graduate being Georgia Jones, competing with the Great Britain National team as well as continuing professional basketball with the Leicester Riders and then moving to play for the Manchester Mystics.
-Likewise, for the Men’s team, notable alumni include Jamell Anderson and Conner Washington, who both currently play professionally for the Riders and have represented Great Britain.
+The Loughborough Basketball programme continues to produce both men’s and women’s players that go onto professional contracts and play at an international level.
+The Women’s team’s most notable graduate was Georgia Jones, competing with the Great Britain National team and continuing professional basketball with the Leicester Riders and then the Manchester Mystics.
+For the Men’s team, notable alumni include Jamell Anderson and Conner Washington, who both have played professionally for the Riders and have represented Great Britain.